-Debug Provides commands for executing and debugging the source ------- -- application, see Debug menu, page 58.
+Debug Provides commands for executing and debugging the source application, see Debug menu , page 57.
 Most of the commands are also available as icon buttons on the debug toolbar.

-Disassembly Provides commands for controlling the disassembly processor mode; see Disassembly window, page 71.

-Simulator Provides access to the dialog boxes for setting up interrupt simulation and memory access checking.
-This menu is only available when the C-SPY Simulator is used, see Simulator menu, page 386.
+Disassembly Provides commands for controlling the disassembly processor mode; see Disassembly window , page 71.
+Simulator Provides access to the dialog boxes for setting up interrup simulation and memory access checking.
+This menu is on available when the C-SPY Simulator is used, see Simulato menu , page 416.
 GDB Server Provides commands specific to the C-SPY GDB Server driver.
-This menu is only available when the driver is used;

-see GDB Server menu, page 387.
+This menu is only available when the driver is used see GDB Server menu , page 417.
+I-jet Provides commands specific to the I-jet driver.
+This menu is only available when the driver is used; see I-jet menu , page 418.
 J-Link Provides commands specific to the C-SPY J-Link driver.

-This menu is only available when the driver is used; see
+This menu is only available when the driver is used; see J-Link menu , page 420.

-J-Link menu, page 388.

 TI Stellaris Provides commands specific to the C-SPY TI Stellaris driver.
-This menu is only available when the driver is used;

-see TI Stellaris menu, page 395.
+This menu is only available when the driver is used; see TI Stellaris menu , page 427.
 TI XDS100 Provides commands specific to the TI XDS100 driver.
-This menu is only available when the driver is used; see TI
+This menu is only available when the driver is used; see TI XDS100 menu , page 427.

-XDS100 menu, page 395.

 JTAG Provides commands specific to the C-SPY Macraigor driver.

-This menu is only available when the driver is used; see

-Macraigor JTAG menu, page 392.

-JTAGiet Provides commands specific to the JTAGiet driver.
-This menu is only available when the driver is used; see JTAGjet menu, page 391.
+This menu is only available when the driver is used; see Macraigor JTAG menu , page 424.
+JTAGjet Provides commands specific to the JTAGjet driver.
+This menu is only available when the driver is used; see JTAGjet menu , page 423.

 RDI Provides commands specific to the C-SPY RDI driver.
-This

-menu is only available when the driver is used; see RDI

-menu, page 392.

-ST-LINK

-Provides commands specific to the C-SPY ST-LINK driver.
-This menu is only available when the driver is used; see ST-LINK menu, page 393.
+This menu is only available when the driver is used; see RDI menu , page 424.
+ST-LINK Provides commands specific to the C-SPY ST-LINK driver.
+This menu is only available when the driver is used; see ST-LINK menu , page 425.